W3rni0/NahamCon_CTF_2020/readme.md

 ```bash
 ssh -i config/id_rsa nahamcontron@jh2i.com -p 50033
 ```
-so we now know the user has connected to a server using an rsa public key, and we also know that the key is in a config folder .... intesting, maybe it is the same folder as the one in the repo?
+so we now know the user has connected to a server using an SSH private key, and we also know that the key is in a config folder .... intesting, maybe it is the same folder as the one in the repo?

 ![](assets//images//tron_5.png)

-yeah it is!, the public key is:
+yeah it is!, the private key is:

 ```
 -----BEGIN OPENSSH PRIVATE KEY-----